 The traffic in South Korea is very similar to many other larger countries such as the United States.
-However the difference is that, South Korea is one of the most urbanised countries on the globe, with a huge population density and several huge cities to think about.
-This makes the roads some of the most dangerous in the world, with high rates for traffic deaths.
+However, the difference is that South Korea is one of the most urbanized countries on the globe, with a huge population density and several huge cities to think about.
+This makes the roads some of the most dangerous in the world, with high rates of traffic deaths.
 Pedestrian deaths make up a huge portion of this, so be aware of the rules of the road when walking around in South Korea.

 Traffic signals are a courtesy at best and a tactical psyche-out at worst, as some drivers will literally do anything to ensure that they get to where they're going faster than anyone else.

 The most dangerous part of South Korean roads are the streets of downtown neighborhoods.
 The main streets that people drive on to get between areas are similar to driving between neighborhoods back home, but the streets that link all the shops and restaurants in downtown neighborhoods are not limited to traffic laws.

 So when walking around, keep watch for vehicles as they may sometimes move fast through crowds.
 This generally happens in isolated areas where there is no sidewalk.
 It’s likely where you will be on a Saturday night, but not a widespread problem across town.

 People in the cities of South Korea navigate dozens of streets every day without getting killed and after you've stayed in the country for a few days, you'll start to get the hang of it and develop an instinct for what will work and what won't, but until then it may feel as though you're entrusting your life to a city you don't even know.

 If you saw a motorcycle cruising down a footpath in, say, New York City, you'd wonder if someone was shooting a high-stakes chase scene for a Hollywood movie.
 Back home, we're often upset when a cyclist zooms up behind us on the sidewalk.